+Just southeast of the Medina are the twin attractions of Heri es-Souani (or Royal Stables and Granaries) and Agdal Basin.
 The appeal of Heri es-Souani lies in its scale; it was designed to store grain plus as many as 12,000 horses at a time.
 Although large sections have now collapsed, it's easy to get a sense of just how massive this would have been.

 Nearby Agdal Basin attracts locals and tourists after some space and fresh air by the large reservoir-cum-lake.

-At this UNESCO World Heritage Site, you'll find remnants of the empire's most westerly outpost, such as paved streets, temples, and impeccably well-preserved mosaics that combine to create the sense of a vibrant city that doesn't feel more than 2,000 years old.
+History lovers will want to visit the UNESCO-stamped Roman ruins of Volubilis, around 40 minutes from the centre of Meknes.
+Expect to see find remnants of the empire's most westerly outpost, such as paved streets, temples and impeccably well-preserved mosaics that combine to create the sense of a vibrant city that doesn't feel more than 2,000 years old.

 The coastal capital of modern-day Morocco is often unfairly overlooked in favour of its imperial siblings.

-Located on the edge of the Atlantic, Rabat is, in many ways, quite different; compact in size, cosmopolitan in vibe, yet channelling the architecture and history which so many come to Morocco to experience, it offers an interesting contrast for anyone exploring the four historic power bases.
+Located on the edge of the Atlantic, Rabat* is, in many ways, quite different; compact in size, cosmopolitan in vibe, yet channelling the architecture and history which so many come to Morocco to experience.
+It offers an interesting contrast for anyone exploring the four historic power bases.

 By the mouth of the river, where it meets the great ocean, is the scenic 12th-century Kasbah of the Udayas.
 Once a fort, it's now home to local residents who live in the incredibly beautiful blue and white painted streets of this ancient maze.

 You can still see the remains of some 200 columns and red sandstone walls that would have housed the mosque.
-Close by, you'll spy the Mausoleum of Mohammed V, the relatively modern (1962) resting place of its namesake king, and his two sons.
+Close by, you'll spy the Mausoleum of Mohammed V, the relatively modern (1962) resting place of its namesake king and his two sons.

-In a nod to its more avant-garde side, the Museum Mohamed VI of Modern and Contemporary Art is a Rabat favourite, while the petite National Archeology Museum explains a bit about the country's past and displays a collection of artefacts from across the millennia.
+In a nod to its more avant-garde side, the Museum Mohamed VI of Modern and Contemporary Art is a Rabat staple, while the petite National Archeology Museum explains a bit about the country's past and displays a collection of artefacts from across the millennia.

 More about Morocco